IGYMAIRPLAY/Documentation/content/posts/ros2-emulation.md

 ### One Button Start-Up

-TO-DO: 1, add the start-up scripts in the current active branches 2, write a description of the code here.

-Startup scripts: (TODO: Add where the startup scripts are located!).
+The startup scripts are located in [this](https://drive.google.com/drive/folders/1dst3uxRbtqcubARKFlGByCg3i5g69zFd?usp=drive_link) google drive shared folder.

 run_system.bat - this is a Windows Batch startup script that can be used when running the system locally on your laptop.
 Make sure to set the environment variables under "===== SET ENVIRONMENT VARIABLES =====" for your local system.
 The script can find the ros2_emulation directory automatically as long as this batch script is kept in the same directory that the ros2_emulation directory is located.